This post was originally published in October 2016. It was updated in November 2019.

-Keep Visitors on Your Site Longer
+How to Keep Visitors on Your Site Longer

 The Faster the Better

-The VERY first way you can lose a website user’s attention is by keeping him or her waiting.
+The very first way you can lose a website user’s attention is by keeping him or her waiting.
 The speed at which your site loads can make or break you in terms of keeping a user on your site.
 And users have the need for speed.